orangkucing/MewPro_Iliad/README.md

 ### Supported video modes

-Note: _Some users have reported us that several video modes have flicker under bright light.
-We still cannot reproduce the phenomena even in very fine weather at Tokyo but we are trying to fix it now.__

 All the video modes that GoPro Hero 4 Black/Silver can shoot are supported.
-However, bug reports on flicker or overexposure are extremely welcome!

 # How To Update Iliad Software